chirpy2605/voron/V0/Rapid_Burner/README.md

 Support has been added for either standard Neopixels or Sequins for the nozzle LEDs, Neopixels, Sequins and RainbowBarf for the Logo LED.

-If you do not want to use the Logo LED you can fit the [a]_Carrier_Dummy.STL instead.
+If you do not want to use the Logo LED you can fit the [a]_Carrier_Dummy.STL instead and print an opaque diffuser.

 LED's are best cabled in series if they are addressable to allow independent control.
 For example, start with the (as seen from the front) right nozzle LED going to the left nozzle LED through the connecting gap, then up to the logo LED and back down and through the left cable channel to the back of the toolhead with the wire then extending up to the toolhead if you are using one.